Customer marketing beyond advocacy: Drive revenue

 Customer marketing isn't just about collecting testimonials anymore.
 In this episode of The RevRoom, we sit down with Brittnee Dawson, Director of Customer Marketing at AlphaSense, to explore how customer marketing has transformed into a strategic revenue driver for B2B organizations.

 Traditional customer marketing focused primarily on adoption and advocacy.
 But as Brittnee shares from her experience across Thomson Reuters, Anaplan, and now AlphaSense, the most successful companies have discovered it's actually a powerful engine for revenue growth when done strategically.
+For a deeper dive into this shift, see our perspective on the customer marketing evolution — how modern teams are redefining customer engagement as a growth engine, not just a support function.

 Key takeaways from the conversation include: